-Sadly, social media usage has allegedly been linked to rising rates of self-harm, suicide ideation and eating disorders in children as young as 10.
-While the true cost of social media is only just beginning to take shape, recent studies have shown that insidious attacks on the mental health of vulnerable teens and children are all too commonplace across numerous social platforms, including:
+Vulnerable children have drastically increased the amount they use social media over the past decade.
+Unfortunately, the rates of self- harm within this same population have also gone up with such use.
+These rising rates of self-harm, suicidal ideation and eating disorders, even in children as young as 10, have been alleged to be directly related to the harms Facebook (now Meta) knew about.
+While the true cost of social media addiction is only just beginning to take shape, recent studies have shown that insidious attacks on the mental health of children are all too commonplace across numerous social platforms.

-Motley Rice is reviewing allegations that Facebook Inc. (known as Meta Platforms, Inc. starting 10/28/2021) intentionally and deliberately designed its social media platforms Facebook, Instagram and WhatsApp without regard to the safety of our children.
-Specifically, Motley Rice is reviewing allegations that the social media giant:
+Motley Rice is reviewing allegations that multiple social media platforms, including Instagram and Snapchat, intentionally and deliberately designed their social media platforms without regard to the safety of our children.
+Specifically, Motley Rice is reviewing allegations that Instagram and Snapchat’s respective parent companies Facebook Inc. (Meta Platforms, Inc. since 10/28/2021) and Snap Inc.:

-- Created algorithms that lead children to dangerous content often promoting eating disorders, self-harm, suicidal tendencies, suicide attempts and suicide
+- Created algorithms designed to addict children and lead them to increasingly provocative images that often promote eating disorders, self-harm, suicidal tendencies, suicide attempts and suicide

-- Marketed itself as safe for children over 12, while knowing that the software was particularly dangerous to adolescent and teenage girls
+- Marketed themselves as safe for children over 14, while knowing that their software programs were particularly dangerous to adolescent and teenage girls

-- Failed to warn parents or social media users of the known negative health effects associated with use of the platform
+- Failed to warn parents or social media users of the known negative health effects associated with use of their platforms

 The hidden dangers of social media